 Renting an Airbnb home or apartment without kids is convenient.
-But when you have young children, it’s mandatory.
+But when you have young children, staying in a vacation rental is mandatory.
 Having access to a kitchen, common space to relax while baby is sleeping, and maybe even an outdoor play area makes your day-to-day baby routine more like home and easier than it is in a hotel.
 With many families doing smaller driving trips this summer and Fall, now is the best time to get up to speed on vacation-rental tips to take the stress out of your stay.

 What to Look for in an Airbnb Listing

 Pre-baby, you might have been more interested in luxury amenities, but post-baby, it’s all about safety and comfort.
 Here are questions to consider as you review Airbnb listings:

 2. If there are stairs or an unsafe area inside the home, is it possible to put up a pressure-mounted baby gate to block it off?

 3. Is the floor comfortable and clean for kids to crawl and play on?